brightzheng100/instana-handson-labs/part-2/lab-2.2.md

 # Or, run this in Ubuntu
 sudo apt-get remove apache2 -y

-# 4. Uninstall Instana agent
+# 4. Stop Instana agent (as we need it later in Part 3 of the labs)
-# Run this in RHEL/CentOS
-sudo dnf remove instana-agent-dynamic -y
-# Or, run this in Ubuntu
-sudo apt-get remove instana-agent-dynamic -y
+sudo systemctl stop instana-agent
 ```